brightonm/COBRA/README.md

 python rl_agent.py
 ```

-## How to a use pretrained model and watch his performance :rocket:
+## How to a use pretrained model and watch its performance :rocket:

 ```bash
 python rl_agent --model_path pretrained_models/pretrained_model.pth